NicolasIRAGNE/arene-misc-nerd-stuff/notes.md

 * use gitignore (use gitignore.io)
 * (advanced) use unit tests and integration tests along with a CI/CD pipeline
   * (advanced) these tests should be integrated to your IDE so you can run them easily without having to run the whole pipeline
+* squash commits when necessary. try to keep your history clean and readable.

+## Other random unorganized rambling

 * use SPACES not tabs (should change literally nothing in your life but some software breaks with tabs)
-* use a linter (eslint, prettier, sonarlint, etc)
+* **use a linter (eslint, prettier, sonarlint, etc)**
+  * this is very important and one of the first things you should setup.
+It will pick up on a lot of stupid mistakes and enforce a common style.
+  * *always* use sonarlint, along with another language-specific linter (e.g. eslint for JS)
 * if something is frustrating, STOP WHAT YOU ARE DOING AND FIX IT ON THE SPOT EVEN IF IT TAKES YOU 3 HOURS
   * brain power is more expensive than computer power. your energy / wellbeing is your most important resource. unhappy programmers are bad programmers.
 * **document WHAT your code does and WHY, not HOW**
   * try to document all your APIs / interfaces, in JSDoc or whatever your language uses
   * DO NOT WRITE DOCUMENTATION YOURSELF.
-OUTDATED DOCUMENTATION IS WORSE THAN NO DOCUMENTATION
+OUTDATED / WRONG DOCUMENTATION IS WORSE THAN NO DOCUMENTATION
-* **SSOT** (google it, extremely important)
+* (advanced) **SSOT** (google it, extremely important)
-* vscode shortcuts are your friends here are some nice ones
-  * key modifiers: ctrl, shift
-    * shift: select
-    * ctrl: move one word at a time
-  * use home / end to go to the beginning / end of a line
-  * use page up / page down to go up / down a page
-  * ctrl+d: select the next occurrence of the current selection, repeat to select more occurrences
-  * use keyboard as much as you can
-  * ctrl+r: browser through recent workspaces
-  * ctrl+shift+t: reopen closed tab
 * use a password manager (KeePassXC)
 * everytime you use a tool, try to understand its philosophy and how it works
 * try to use standard / cross-platform tools (or understand how they interact)